girishakk/docitt/README.md

 ## Requirements

-You will need Node.js and npm installation on your environment and you can use appropriate EditorConfig plugin for your editor(not mandatory).
+You need Node.js and npm installation on your environment and you can use your appropriate Editor.

 ### Installation